pingidentity/pingdirectory-go-client/configurationapi/docs/AddSyslogJsonErrorLogPublisherRequest.md

 `func (o *AddSyslogJsonErrorLogPublisherRequest) HasLoggingErrorBehavior() bool`

 HasLoggingErrorBehavior returns a boolean if a field has been set.

+### GetPublisherName

+`func (o *AddSyslogJsonErrorLogPublisherRequest) GetPublisherName() string`

+GetPublisherName returns the PublisherName field if non-nil, zero value otherwise.

+### GetPublisherNameOk

+`func (o *AddSyslogJsonErrorLogPublisherRequest) GetPublisherNameOk() (*string, bool)`

+GetPublisherNameOk returns a tuple with the PublisherName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPublisherName

+`func (o *AddSyslogJsonErrorLogPublisherRequest) SetPublisherName(v string)`

+SetPublisherName sets PublisherName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)